Small Savings Schemes Interest Rates: Q3 2019-20

-Small Savings Schemes interest rates have been revised for the 2nd Quarter of the Financial Year (FY) 2019-20.
-The interest rate on popular Savings Schemes like Kisan Vikas Patra (KVP), Public Provident Fund (PPF) and National Savings Certificate (NSC) has been revised for the current period; by 10 basis points (0.1%).
+Small Savings Schemes interest rates remain unchanged for the 3rd Quarter of the Financial Year (FY) 2019-20.
+The interest rate on popular Savings Schemes like Kisan Vikas Patra (KVP), Public Provident Fund (PPF) and National Savings Certificate (NSC) has been retained for the current period; the rates were reduced by 10 basis points (0.1%) in the previous quarter.
 Government had decided to align the small savings interest rates with the relevant market rates of Government Securities.
 The rates are now recalibrated every quarter in order to maintain it at par with the current market rates.
-The interest rates on Small Savings Schemes are slightly higher as compared to rates offered by Banks, along with Tax Benefits on Selected Schemes.
+The interest rates on Small Savings Schemes are marginally higher as compared to rates offered on Banks Deposits, along with Tax Benefits on Selected Schemes.
 The Central Bank (RBI) had been clamoring for revision in rates as it is leading to distortion in rate structure.

 Government is trying to provide a level playing field to the Banks by aligning the deposit rates to the market rates.
-Banks have reduced the interest rate on Term & Recurring Deposits since RBI has lowered the benchmark rate.
-Small Savings Schemes rate is lowered marginally for the current quarter after remaining largely unchanged in the previous 2 quarters.
+Banks have reduced the interest rates on Term & Recurring Deposits since RBI has lowered the benchmark rate.
+However, it is relief for the investors as the Small Savings Scheme Interest Rates remain unchanged.

 Small Savings Schemes Interest Rates for Financial Year 2018-19

-Government had not revised the interest rate for the last two Quarters following higher yield on the Government Securities.
+Government had revised the interest rate in the previous quarter by 10 basis points as the repo rates received multiple cuts this year.
 The interest rate was last raised by up to 0.4% in the 3rd Quarter (October- December) of the Financial Year 2018-19.

 The Government announces the deposit rates across all Small Savings Scheme on quarterly basis.
-The current rates are applicable from 1st July,’19 till 30th September,’19.
+The current rates are applicable from 1st October,’19 till 31st December,’19.
 The interest rates are now determined at par with rates of Government Securities.

 Small Savings Schemes Interest Rates applicable on various Savings Scheme (Click on link below to read more about the Schemes)